 It contains policies for making restoration decisions and describes how restoration actions will be implemented.
-As part of the Restoration Plan, the List was created to officially document those injured resources that were of concern to the Trustee Council.
-The following benchmarks were established to assess the status of the resources and services injured by the oil spill:
+As part of the Restoration Plan, the List was created to document injured resources that were of concern to the Trustee Council.
+The benchmarks that were established at that time to assess the status of the resources and services injured by the oil spill include:

-- Restoration Goal: The overarching goal of the Restoration Program is the recovery of all injured resources and services, sustained by healthy, productive ecosystems to maintain naturally occurring diversity. - Recovery Goal of Injured Resources and Services: The primary goal for all recovering injured resources and services is a return to conditions that would have existed had the spill not occurred. - Recovery Objective/s: Specific, measurable parameters that, when achieved, signal the recovery of an injured resource or service. - Restoration Strategy: The restoration strategy is a plan of action adopted by the Trustee Council to achieve recovery objectives.
+- Restoration Goal: The overarching goal of the Restoration Program is the recovery of all injured resources and services, sustained by healthy, productive ecosystems to maintain naturally occurring diversity. - Recovery Goal of Injured Resources and Services: The primary goal for all recovering injured resources and services is a return to conditions that would have existed had the spill not occurred. - Recovery Objective/s: Specific, measurable parameters that, when achieved, signal the recovery of an injured resource or service.